lightyen/twobj/packages/twobj/README.md

 # twobj

-Convert tailwind declarations to style object.
+Convert tailwind declarations to a style object

 ## How to use